 Tarikoplatas And Foot Locks

 Tarik Hopstock is a Norwegian grappler training in Oslo, at the notorious Frontline Academy.
 He has won everything there is at the European level and is now slowly conquering the world stage as well.
-He is proficient in both the Gi and No-Gi and is one submission oriented grappler.
-Tarik is a top-level competitor who ie extremely active in every competition circuit.
+He is proficient in both the Gi and No-Gi and is one submission-oriented grappler.
+Tarik is a top-level competitor who is extremely active in every competition circuit.
 That makes him the perfect man to share submission tricks about moves that borderline on the legal but won’t get you in trouble.
-Moreover, he is just as mean (if not more) with his leglocks as he is with this Tarikoplatas.
+Moreover, he is just as mean (if not more) with his leglocks as he is with these Tarikoplatas.

 In terms of leglocks, Tarik is extremely efficient with them, and particularly with the IBJJF approved stuff.
 He has a huge number of submission wins by leg locks.
 In fact, he is an authority when it comes to leg locking grapplers that wear kimonos.
 Of course, since I train in a predominantly Gi academy, I wanted to see what his leg locking game is all about.
 And, even though the bell Down Foot Locks DVD shows only a glimpse of his game, I got to say, I’m now more of a Tarik fan than ever before.

 The Original Tripod Ankle Lock